 It’s our responsibility to keep the Labour Party informed of our needs, to push for effective challenges to be made against the Coalition, and to promote, prioritise and value social progress, the recognition of human potential, fairness and equality.
 We set the policy agenda, as voters, if only we will take that responsibility.

-We must collectively fight the Coalition’s steady attack on our support programs, welfare provision, human rights, and their determined intentions of undoing all that is civilised and decent about our society.
-We must maintain those (Labour) principles that make society welcoming, supportive and inclusive to all.
+We must collectively fight the Coalition’s steady attack on the post war democratic settlement: our support programs, welfare and health provision, human rights, and their determined intentions of undoing all that is civilised and decent about our society.
+We must maintain those (Labour) principles that make society civilised, welcoming, supportive and inclusive to all.
 It is our own responsibility to recognise the equal worth and potential of every person, and the intrinsic value of each life.
 It’s an established, historically verified fact that Conservatives never have, and they never will.

 Labour are currently consulting with the public on a National level, regarding the policy content of their Manifesto.
 That’s democracy in action.
 Make sure you have your say.
 It matters.